frictionlessdata/website/site/tooling/python/README.md

 ## Features

-- Powerfull Python framework
+- Powerful Python framework
-- Convinient command-line interface
+- Convenient command-line interface
 - Low memory consumption for data of any size
 - Reasonable performance on big data
 - Support for compressed files